ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

   scanning malware, the amount energy saved by killing illegal bitcoin miners, the number of reboots and service interruptions prevented by not overheating these devices, the number of credentials and money not stolen should all outweigh this.

   We co-opted your devices to help the general public (in a small way).

 * Can I trust you to not do evil things with my devices?

-  Yes, but that is of no help - somebody could steal the key, no matter how well I protect it.
-More likely, there is a bug in the code that allows access to anybody.
+  As a matter of fact, yes, but that is of no practical help - somebody could steal the botnet key, no matter how well I protect it.
+And software is never perfect - chances are there is a bug in the code that allows access to anybody (even though multiple researchers tries but failed to find one).
+And in the end, it's a common trick by fraudsters to assure people that they are trustworthy.

 * Should I trust you?

-  Of course not, you should secure your device.

-* Why is this not a problem?
+  No. This does not mean that we don't promise to screw you (we herewith do promise to not screw you intentionally), it means you should not rely on us to keep you safe, because we might not be able to.
+Instead, you should reassert control of your device and close the obvious security holes and look for firmware updates regularly.

+  If you do that, then you don't have to worry whether to trust us or not.

+* Aren't devices mostly secure until you hack them with elaborate exploits?

   Linux.Wifatch doesn't use elaborate backdoors or 0day exploits to hack devices.
 It basically just uses telnet and a few other protocols and tries a few really dumb or default passwords (our favourite is "password").

-These passwords are well-known - anybody can do that, without having to steal any secret key.
+  These passwords are well-known - almost anybody can do that.
+And a lot of people with much less friendly intentions actively do that.

   Basically it only infects devices that are not protected at all in the first place!